 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Life may seem rosy for most California public school students as they can attend school daily.
-They are there for most of the material, homework, tests and other school activities.
-However, if a student is missing a lot of school due to a long term illness and school attendance is becoming an issue, completion of a “Chronic Illness Verification Form” may help protect the student and parent from truancy and other issues.
+Life is rosy for most California public school students who can attend school daily.
+However, if a student has a chronic medical situation and is missing a lot of school, a “Chronic Illness Verification Form” may be needed.
+This form can protect the student and parent from truancy and other legal issues.

 Three Days Unexcused May Mean Student Is Labelled Truant

-Truancy laws in California can be very heavy handed.
-They allow labelling of a student as a truant starting after they have either three unexcused absences and/or miss more than 30 minutes of class three times without valid excuse (See Education Code section 48260).
+Truancy laws in California are very heavy handed.
+They allow the labelling of a student as a “truant” after the student has either three unexcused absences and/or misses more than 30 minutes of class three times without valid excuse (Education Code 48260).

-Most schools allow students to miss three school days without a doctor’s note, and only parent verification of illness.
-However a fourth missed school day means a mandated doctor visit just to get a note.
-If the parent does not get this medical excuse for that fourth school day absence, and beyond, the student may be stuck with an unexcused absence.
+Most schools allow students to miss three school days without a doctor’s note, and only the parent’s verification of illness.
+However, a fourth missed school day usually means a mandated doctor visit.
+If the parent does not get this medical excuse for that fourth absence, the student may receive an unexcused absence.
 Three of these unexcused absences may mean the student is labelled a “truant.”

 Fourth Absence Means Doctor’s Visit or Unexcused

-What happens if the child has an illness which keeps them out for a week of school at a time, and it is a chronic condition, such as cancer, a heart condition, debilitating stomach or pain issues, etc.?
-The parent is still forced to drag the student to see a medical doctor, to avoid truancy.
+What happens if the student has an illness which keeps them out of school for a week.
+Or, what if they have a chronic condition, such as cancer, a heart condition, debilitating stomach or pain issues, etc.?
+Without a Chronic Illness Verification Form in place, a parent is still forced to drag the sick student to see a medical doctor, to avoid truancy.